activitystream/slate/source/as-api.md

 ### [Event](#introduction-to-events)
 <img align="right" src="/images/event-diagram-1.png">
-A event is any event or action reported to Activity Stream from an external systems via an event-message.
+An event is any event or action reported to Activity Stream by external systems via an event-message.
-Each event becomes and item in the activity stream and is associated with all the entities involved in or by the event.
+Each event becomes an item in the activity stream and is associated with all the entities involved in or by the event.
-All events represent a specific Action which are created dynamically on first use (just-in-time).
+All events represent a specific Action which is created dynamically on first use (just-in-time).

 ### [Entity](#introduction-to-entities)
 Good examples of business entities are Users, Products, WebPages and Orders.</br>